 Advanced users may want to use one of these links:

 MD5 Verification - Raspberry Pi 3 B/B+

 3. Plug your SD card into the SD card reader and the reader into the computer if it isn't already.
-In Windows you might see a pop-up asking you if you want to format the SD card.
+In Windows, you might see a pop-up asking you if you want to format the SD card.
 You should format the SD card in the FAT32 format.

 7. Remove your SD card and plug it into the tiny slot on the bottom side of your Raspberry Pi motherboard.